navattic.identify({ email: user.email })

 Consider launching with a small pilot group first.
 This allows a few team members to test the software in a real-world setting, identify any potential hiccups, and become internal champions who can help train others.
 Set clear goals and a realistic timeline for each phase of the rollout, from the initial setup to the company-wide launch.

-Build Your Content Library
+Populate Your Content Library First

 Your new RFP software’s content library is its powerhouse.
 This is the centralized, searchable knowledge base that will save your team from starting every proposal from scratch.
 Begin by gathering your best-performing responses from past RFPs, security questionnaires, and SOWs.
 But don’t just dump everything in; take the time to review, edit, and tag each piece of content for easy searching.